Logo Logo

 Yes.
 First isolate critical assets with micro-segments and control access through jump hosts; then mature the policy engines[2].

-Q6: How is remote access secured with Hydrowise?
+Q6: How is remote access secured?

 Q7: How is segmentation’s contribution measured?